 Use stickers to create a picture on paper and draw in extra parts.
 Try decorating something by covering it with lots of stickers.

 Don’t have any stickers?
 Check your fruit bowl, most fruit comes with special fruit stickers, or make your own from sticky tape and markers.

-Next, decorate the wall by putting up lots of drawings, photos, and paintings with blue-tack (so it can be removed later).
+Next, decorate the wall by putting up lots of drawings, photos, and paintings with blue tack (so they can be removed later).

 Make sure you leave space for future art.

-Kids love getting their fingers into playdough.
+Kids love getting their fingers into playdough and that's why it's one of the best sensory activities.
 Make a dinosaur or a mushroom house, or a turtle.
+Kids learn by doing.

 See our playdough games sheets for more fun ideas.

 Don’t have any playdough?
 Make it in 3 minutes with our easy playdough recipe.

 Find a big piece of cardboard then cut out a rectangle that is slightly smaller than your artwork.